dariyasydykova/open_projects/ROC_animation/README.md

 does not change the shape of the ROC curve.

 “AUC” in the title of the right plot stands for area under the curve.
-AUC tells us the area under the ROC curve, and, generally, an AUC values that is larger is preffered over an AUC value that is lower.
+AUC tells us the area under the ROC curve, and, generally, a high AUC value is indicative of a better model.
+You will see in the later sections when high AUC does not indicate a better model.

 The shape of the ROC curve changes only if the model separates two outcomes differently, or if the distribution of predictors change like